 Cabbage, kale, onions–all those wintery British staples–sit democratically with deep red pomegranates from Spain and acid green romanesco cauliflower from Italy.
 They’re all in season, and they’re all at their best, which is why they are here.

-Photographs by Kendra Wilson for Gardenista.
+Photographs by Kendra Wilson.

 Above: “Old things are well-designed for their keeping properties,” says Leila, and this can be said of the whole shop front.
 Fruit and vegetables are displayed in enormous old bowls and platters, and the awning is attached to hooks which have always been on the side of the building.
 Originally belonging to a fruit monger, the facade once had no glass in the windows, for optimal ventilation.
 Even now the combination of awning at the front and open windows at the back keeps the shop in a healthy state of refrigeration, without feeling especially chilly.